Skip to Main Content

 Research Guides

 For more information on the research process you can check out some of our other LibGuides.
-You can also view out the full list of research guides hereThese guides include general guides to help familiarize yourself with certain subjects, and more specific guides oriented towards specific research areas and classes, including classes at the graduate level.
-These are some good guides to start with:
+You can also view the full list of research guides hereThese include general guides to help familiarize yourself with certain subjects, and more specific guides oriented towards specific research areas and classes, including classes at the graduate level.
+Here are a few recommeded guides to start with:

 Citation Managers